nmshd/documentation/_docs_operate/overview-of-connector-operations.md

 Using the command-line interface (CLI) of the Connector, it is possible to perform operations like deleting its underlying Identity.

+### Identity Deletion

+To delete the underlying Identity of the Connector, its CLI can be used.

 ## Proposed System Tasks

 ### Check Health